 Our program was founded in 2000 when an incident left a local family living in Ithaca without the ability to communicate with emergency service providers.
-In light of this incident, Cornell alumna Fatema Sumar '01 recognized the need for an accessible language translation and interpretation service to be established within the community and thus founded TIP as a student-run program of the David M. Einhorn Center for Community Engagement (formerly Cornell Public Service Center.
+In light of this incident, Cornell alumna Fatema Sumar '01 recognized the need for an accessible language translation and interpretation service to be established within the community and thus founded TIP as a student-run program of the David M. Einhorn Center for Community Engagement (formerly Cornell Public Service Center).

 Since its start, TIP has recruited and trained bilingual and multilingual Cornell students to provide free translation and interpretation services to bridge the language gap and aid Cornell offices, Tompkins community agencies, and out-of-state agencies.

 Certified by Cornell language faculty members, our TIP volunteers have been providing translation and interpretation services for over 300 community agencies in Tompkins County and surrounding areas since 2000.

 We are proud to be the oldest and largest faculty-certified, student-run translation and interpretation program in the United States, providing vital services in the community for over two decades.